Ultimate Guide to Garden Fence Security

 Larch-Lap Panel Fencing

 This type of fencing is one of the most common budget fencing out there.
 It’s made of horizontal slats and like close board fencing, timber or concreate posts as well as gravel boards can be used.
-Larch-lap panel fencing may be the most budget friendly option, but it is not as sturdy as close board fencing and can be more prone to damage in high winds.
+Larch-lap panel fencing may be the most budget friendly option for garden security, but it is not as sturdy as close board fencing and can be more prone to damage in high winds.

 Timber Palisade / Picket Fencing